PHUMA: Physically Reliable Humanoid Locomotion Dataset: Motion Imitation Learning

 \subsection{Observation Space Compositions}

-This section provides detailed information about the observation space composition used in our experimental setup, as summarized in Table~\ref{tab:appendix_obs_space}.
+This section provides detailed information about the observation space composition used in our experimental setup, as summarized in Table~\ref{tab:appendix_C.1_obs_space_maskedmimic} and Table~\ref{tab:appendix_C.1_obs_space_beyondmimic}.
 The observation space consists of two main components: proprioceptive states and goal states.